zaproxy/zaproxy-website/site/content/docs/desktop/addons/passive-scan-rules-alpha/_index.md

 * **ASP.NET ViewState Integrity:** The application does not use a Message Authentication Code (MAC) to protect the integrity of the ASP.NET ViewState, which can be tampered with by a malicious client
 * **Base64 Disclosure:** Base64 encoded data was disclosed by the application/web server

+**Note:** At Low Threshold all occurrences within each response will be included.

 Latest code: [Base64Disclosure.java](https://github.com/zaproxy/zap-extensions/blob/master/addOns/pscanrulesAlpha/src/main/java/org/zaproxy/zap/extension/pscanrulesAlpha/Base64Disclosure.java)

 ## Content Cacheability